jsx-eslint/eslint-plugin-react/README.md

       "pragma": "React",  // Pragma to use, default to "React" "version": "detect", // React version. "detect" automatically picks the version you have installed.
                            // You can also use `16.0`, `16.3`, etc, if you want to override the detected value.
+                           // default to latest and warns if missing
-      "flowVersion": "0.53" // Flow version
+                           // It will default to "detect" in the future "flowVersion": "0.53" // Flow version
     },
     "propWrapperFunctions": [